stokito/fortress-lang/README.txt

 * Checking and inference of argument types to functions, methods, and operators.
 These checks use the dynamic types of the arguments.
   Return types are NOT checked.
-Inference of type parameters is not complete yet; it is often necessary to provide type arguments explicitly.
-It is *always* necessary to do so in a constructor call and in any situation where a type parameter occurs only in the result and not in the arguments to a function.
+Inference of static parameters is not complete yet; it is often necessary to provide static arguments explicitly.
+It is *always* necessary to do so in a constructor call and in any situation where a static parameter occurs only in the result and not in the arguments to a function.
 For example, you must always provide the array element type E and size n when invoking the factory array1[\E,n\]().